 After two decades of working in IT, I can easily recite the history of telecommuting to anyone that asks me.
 But what do you need to know for your business needs when it comes to remote access?
 You need to know that the connection between your work network and your laptop or home computer needs to be secure.
 As soon as companies like Microsoft and GoToMyPC figured out how to connect remotely, hackers began to figure out how to hack into these connections.
 When you hire me to create remote work solutions, these connections will be secure.

-I expect the future of remote access will look like this: your work desktop will permanently be in the Cloud on a server hosted at your business or a third party that offers hosted desktop solutions.
-You’ll access this desktop from anywhere with Internet connectivity and your work computer will be a simple, low-powered device such as a laptop or a new style Dell Micro Computer.
-When the future arrives, you’ll still need an expert like me to set up, secure and manage your remote access connection.
+I see the current and future of remote access as this: your work desktop will permanently be in the Cloud on a server hosted at your business or a third party that offers hosted desktop solutions such as Windows 365 Business Cloud PC.
+You’ll access this desktop from anywhere with Internet connectivity and your work computer will be a simple, low-powered device such as a laptop or a Dell Micro Computer.